IlanIwumbwe/RISCV-assembler/README.md

 Write a program in RISC-V assembly (no psudo instructions), and convert it into machine code!

 ### To-do
-- [ ] Convertion for psuedo instructions
+- [ ] Conversion for psuedo instructions
 - [ ] Correctly intepret all directives (only `.equ` affects the program, the rest (`.global`, `.text`) are just printed out.)